 Business travel customers regularly support sustainable practices simply by renting from one of Enterprise Holdings' three brands – Enterprise Rent-A-Car, Alamo Rent A Car or National Car Rental – or by leasing a vehicle from Enterprise Fleet Management.

-In addition, Enterprise CarShare and Enterprise Car Club offer a diverse fleet of fuel-efficient vehicles to organizations looking to enhance their sustainability initiatives.
+Enterprise CarShare and Enterprise Car Club offer a diverse fleet of fuel-efficient vehicles to organizations looking to enhance their sustainability initiatives.
 For example, Gloucestershire County Council in the U.K. has significantly reduced its carbon footprint by working with Enterprise Car Club on a program to cut vehicle emissions by around two tons of CO2 per month.

 We also offer services that help customers minimize the impact of their vehicle rental by purchasing carbon offsets that support renewable energy projects.
 Working in partnership with TerraPass in the U.S. and Canada, and ClimateCare in the UK, customers have cumulatively offset 193,299 metric tons of carbon.
 Based on U.S. Environmental Protection Agency (EPA) standards, that’s equivalent to saving 21.75 million gallons of gasoline and 447,528 barrels of oil.
-We expect demand to increase for these custom reports as more companies audit and disclose their own carbon footprints.